Behold, the King of Chips (poem)

 Early the next morning, a human entered and approached the web, in the centre of which the spider sat loosely like a badly stitched button.
 As it loomed closer, the thing’s face resolved itself: the spider couldn’t grasp its orientation, but it had a creature’s instinct for eyes, no matter how few of them or how broad and wet and globular.
 Somewhere below the eyes, a tract of pink flesh hoisted and blew a shriek across the spider’s body.
 It was dashing now—away from the web, along the windowsill, seven legs scrambling.
 A moment later an avalanche of tissue paper descended and the spider was tumbled into a white oblivion.

 She placed it carefully on a different window ledge and watched it flee up the side of the frame, into the far corner of the sunroom.
-Flies showed up more often in here, she thought.
+Flies show up more often in here, she thought.

 The Night Drivers (prose poem)